jeraman/projetoProibidao/insercoes/basic_example/README.md

 This system is Linux-only and was tested in a Ubuntu 14.04.
 Let me know if you ever test this in another version/distribution, I'd love to know!

+*OBS:* For now on, there is no longer the need to configure Jack connections.
+There is now a python script that automates this process.

 ##Dependencies
 You will need the following software installed:
 - [Youtube-dl](https://rg3.github.io/youtube-dl/);